Chart Color Schemes

 Crows Nest - Rosalie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Crows Nest - Rosalie's dwelling structure, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 94.2% houses and 5.8% other dwellings.
-Home ownership in Crows Nest - Rosalie stood at 49.5%, with mortgaged properties at 31.5% and rented ones at 19%.
-The median monthly mortgage repayment was $1,300, matching Non-Metro Qld's average, while the median weekly rent was $250, also aligning with Non-Metro Qld's figure.
-Nationally, Crows Nest - Rosalie's mortgage repayments were lower at $1,300 compared to Australia's average of $1,863, and rents were substantially lower at $250 against the national figure of $375.
+In Crows Nest - Rosalie, as per the latest Census evaluation, 96.2% of dwellings were houses, with the remaining 3.9% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's 94.2% houses and 5.8% other dwellings.
+Home ownership in Crows Nest - Rosalie stood at 49.5%, with mortgaged dwellings at 31.5% and rented ones at 19.0%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average, while the median weekly rent was $250, also matching Non-Metro Qld figures.
+Nationally, Crows Nest - Rosalie's mortgage repayments were lower at $1,300 compared to Australia's average of $1,863, and rents were substantially lower at $250 versus the national figure of $375.

 Frequently Asked Questions - Housing